Five students in classroom with computer screens of weather images in background

 Prior work in atmospheric or oceanic sciences is not required, but it is beneficial.
 Knowledge of computer programming is recommended.

 Applications are also judged on academic record, letters of recommendation, prior research experience, and the statement of purpose.
-PhD students must have an advisor identified before they can be recommended for admission.
+Applicants for the PhD must have an advisor identified before they can be recommended for admission.

 For additional information on applying for admission, please go to the AOS website.